awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 The ``dist_graph`` folder contains partitioned graph ready for training and inference.

 * ``part0``: As we only specify 1 partition in the previous command, we have one part folder here.
-There are five data here:
+There are five files for the partition
     * ``edge_feat.dgl``: The edge features for part 0 stored in binary format.
     * ``graph.dgl``: The graph structure data for part 0 stored in binary format.
     * ``node_feat.dgl``: The node features data for part 0 stored in binary format.